-A lot of people have told us that the last thing MRCS (think Arduino and similar "high tech" components) would be doing is working with ancient Twin Coil switch machines.
+A lot of people have told us that the last thing they thought MRCS (think Arduino and similar "high tech" components) would be doing is working with ancient Twin Coil switch machines.
 However we do a lot of custom work, including towers and staging controllers, and some of our clients have existing twin coil machines in place, and one (an old friend in the Coast Division) has a huge hoard of them under his layout.
 The Twin Coil Machines present some challenges:

 - They tend to slam the points into the stock rails, eventually damaging the connection to the throwbar and the spikes or solder holding the stock rails down can loosen or break